 Andrew Judd, Ridley College

-Andrew Judd is a Pastor at City on a Hill and an ordained Anglican minister.
-He is married to Stephanie Judd, who is also an Anglican minister and a leader at City on a Hill.
+Andrew Judd is a volunteer at City on a Hill and an ordained Anglican minister.
+He is married to Stephanie Judd, who is also an Anglican minister and a minister at City on a Hill.
 When he's not looking after their two small children he works as a Lecturer in Old Testament at Ridley College.